heavylildude/js-lessons/UID2-node-intro.md

 *** Let's build that app.js file, brick by bloody brick. 🔥***
 ==============================================================
+Follow bottom tutorial for a very simple guided setup of an app.

 ### Step 1: Project Setup (If you haven't already)